IkBenDeSjaak/scorezone/README.md

 #### Step 1: Setup the database

 1. Clone this repository
-2. Create a MySQL database called `ScoreZone`
+2. Create a MySQL database called `ScoreZoneTestDB`
 3. Run the DDL script in `/db/scorezone_dll.sql`
 4. Run the seed script in `/db/scorezone_seed.sql`